Welcome

 GAJOOB Review by Bryan Baker: There’s a calm hum to Zine 17 from Mobile Moon Co-op, like the kind you feel when your hands are deep in garden soil and the air smells like sage and sun.
 More than a zine, it’s a snapshot of a living, breathing project rooted in land stewardship, collective care,…

-Discover Zines is a blog by Briyan Frederick Baker (GAJOOB, Tapegerm Collective) about how zines engage communities of all kinds, whether its local, family, fans, interests, demographics, business, organizations or very personal purposes.
-Zines provide an authentic, direct way to connect with people on any subject.
+Discover Zines is a blog by Briyan Frederick Baker (GAJOOB, Tapegerm Collective) about zines.
+Zines are often a personal endeavor, but they are also an experience that engages communities of all kinds, whether its local, family, fans, interests, demographics, business and other organizations.
+Zines provide an authentic, direct way to connect with people in a unique way.

 Shop